codeneuro/neurofinder-python/README.md

 ## use as a command line tool

-To evaluate a pair of results, just pass them as arguments
+To evaluate a pair of results, just pass two `JSON` files as arguments

 ```
 neurofinder evaluate neurons1.json neurons2.json